Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_3_4_5 Filters

-When Interactive objects have been "prepared" in the local  context, you can add rejection filters.
+To define an environment of dynamic detection, you can use standard filter classes or create your own.
+A filter questions the owner of the sensitive primitive in local context to determine if it has the desired qualities.
+If it answers positively, it is kept.
+If not, it is rejected.

 The root class of objects is *SelectMgr_Filter*.
 The principle behind it is straightforward: a filter tests to see whether the  owners <i>(SelectMgr_EntityOwner)</i> detected in mouse position by the Local  context selector answer *OK*.
 If so, it is kept, otherwise it is rejected.

 You can create a custom class of filter objects by  implementing the deferred function *IsOk()*: